tmhglnd/mercury/README.md

 It is named after te planet Mercury.
 Mercury rules the creation and expression of our mental processes.
 The planet implores us to express ourselves.
 Mercury is about a quick wit, quick thinking.
 It lets us move from one thing to the next.

+Mercury uses the [Total Serialism NodeJS](https://github.com/tmhglnd/total-serialism#total-serialism) package available on npmjs.com.
+This package features many algorithmic composition methods.

 ![Screenshot of the Mercury environment](media/mercury-screenshot.png)

 ## Vision / Goals

 - Providing a quick and hands-on coding environment/language for expression, communication and improvisation of livecoded works.
 - Using the language as a teaching environment for:
-	- introduction in music
+	- introduction in (electronic) music
 	- algorithmic composition
 	- sequencing
+	- synthesis (upcoming)
 	- creative coding and live coding.
 - Providing creatives with an extensive library of algorithmic composition techniques
 	- released as a seperate Node Package titled [Total-Serialism](https://www.npmjs.com/package/total-serialism)
 	- exposed in the Mercury environment through Node4Max
 - Providing creatives with a multi-purpose non-linear-sequencer
 	- using OSC to communicate with other (creative-coding) platforms
-	- using MIDI to communicate with other environments
+	- using MIDI to communicate with other environments (upcoming)
 - Providing creatives with easy sampler/synthesis for sounddesign and composing
-	- using external OSC/MIDI to control parameters in the sampler/synthesis
+	- using external OSC to control parameters in the sampler/synthesis
+	- using external MIDI devices and messages to play the sampler/synthesizers (upcoming)
-- Working towards a stand-alone application for MacOS and Windows, making workflow easier
+- Working towards a stand-alone application for MacOS and Windows, making workflow easier (upcoming)
 - Extending the Mercury users-community and including extensions on the environment in the master-branch

 Mercury is a development-in-progress and the language is still very much fluid, with changes made to the language/environment/libraries almost weekly.
 Feel free the clone/fork this repository, but you might also want to watch and/or star the repo to keep up-to-date with the latest changes whenever they're made.